saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 **NOTE**: This section requires that you have AWS credentials with write access to an S3 bucket.
 It is not required to proceed with the later examples so you can skip this section.

 Saturn Cloud hosts pre-aggregated NYC taxi data from 2017-2019 for the dashboard in the previous step.
-The [`data_aggregation.ipynb`](data_aggreation.ipynb) notebook contains all the code to perform these aggregations.
+The [`data-aggregation.ipynb`](data-aggregation.ipynb) notebook contains all the code to perform these aggregations.
 It is set up to run on a small sample (first few months of 2017) to be able to be executed in this example project.

 To tell the notebook where to write data, the `DASHBOARD_DATA` environment variable must be set with an S3 location, and you will need [AWS credentials](https://www.saturncloud.io/docs/connecting/data/iam/) set up to write to that location.
 You will need to stop this Jupyter project to make the necessary modifications, so don't close this JupyterLab window (or read the instructions carefully)!

 Go to the "Jupyter" page, stop and then edit this project (`examples-cpu`).
-Set the environment variable in the "Environment Varaibles" section or using the "Start Script".
+Set the environment variable in the "Environment Variables" section or using the "Start Script".
 This ensures that the environment variable is set for all notebooks and deployments created from the project.
 The dashboard ([`dashboard.ipynb`](dashboard.ipynb)) will then pull from the location specified in `DASHBOARD_DATA` rather than the public S3 bucket hosted by Saturn.

 If you don't have AWS credentials set, go to the "Credentials" page in Saturn Cloud and add Environment Variable entries for: